valera2022/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Byebug is coming through, params data is in there and create is in config/routes.rb.but there is asyntax error since Toys is not a model.
+I changed it to Toy

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: the server console said id was not permit so I added it to the strong params.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: destroy route was not in config/routes.rb so I added it .